bbrrck/bbrrck.github.io/_posts/2015-10-12-fixing-fujitsu-uh572-touchpad-fedora.markdown

 date:   2015-10-12 18:42:00
 permalink: fixing-fujitsu-fedora/
 ---
-&hellip;that's a lot of F words.
+&hellip;that's a lot of F-words.
 Here's the thing.

 1. Open the `grub` config file.